vahid-sb/MiTfAT/README.rst

 Usage
 -----

-In the 'docs' folder of the repository, you can find the `User Manual <docs/mitfat.pdf>`_, which includes the latest version of the manual.
+In the 'docs' folder of the repository, you can find the `User Manual <docs/mitfat.pdf>`_, which includes detailed description of the various functionalities of the `MiTfAT` library, and example.